body contouring for high bmi

 • Further weight loss after surgery can create new loose skin.

-What If You Can’t Get Below a BMI of 30?
+What Happens If You are Unable to Achieve a BMI of 30 or Less?

-Some patients face circumstances where BMI does not tell the whole story.
+There are patients who are in a situation where BMI does not make the entire story.

 • After major weight loss, 20–30+ lbs of excess skin can artificially raise BMI.